-Tourists have been visiting Llanbedrog on the Llŷn Peninsula since Solomon Andrews built a tramway to connect it to Pwllheli in the 1890s.
-It is still a popular destination today for those that fancy time on the beach, with it being accessible and family friendly with expanses of sand and shallow water, a café and toilets.
+Tourists have been visiting Llanbedrog on the Llŷn peninsula since Solomon Andrews built a tramway to connect it to Pwllheli in the 1890s.
+It is still a popular destination today for those that fancy time on the beach, with it being accessible and family friendly with expanses of sand, a café and toilets.

 There's much more than the beach to discover at Llanbedrog.
 Whatever the weather you’re sure to enjoy your visit to this beautiful corner of Llyn.